AnthonyLavender/portutor/README.md

 # portutor
-This is out software Engineering coursework
+This is our software Engineering coursework